Horse Betting in California: The 2026 Guide

 Horse betting has its own bonus and rebate structure that is different from sports betting or casino bonuses.
 Understanding how these work can meaningfully improve your bottom line as a horseplayer.

-Welcome bonuses at offshore racebooks typically offer a percentage match on your first deposit, similar to sportsbook bonuses.
-These usually range from 50 to 100 percent of your deposit up to a stated maximum.
+At offshore racebooks these typically offer a percentage match on your first deposit, similar to sportsbook bonuses, usually 50 to 100 percent up to a stated maximum.
 The bonuses come with wagering requirements that are usually lower than casino or sportsbook bonuses (often 3x to 5x the bonus and deposit) and are reasonable to clear through normal horse betting volume.

-Rebate programs are the most valuable benefit at offshore racebooks for serious horseplayers.
-The structure is typically a percentage cashback on all losing wagers, paid out daily, weekly, or monthly depending on the operator.
-Bovada offers up to 8 percent rebates depending on volume.
+The most valuable benefit at offshore racebooks for serious horseplayers.
+The structure is typically a percentage cashback on all losing wagers, paid daily, weekly, or monthly.
+Bovada offers up to 8 percent depending on volume.
 MyBookie has daily rebates.
 BetOnline rebates regularly hit 5 to 7 percent for active players.
-Over a year of consistent horse betting, these rebates can amount to thousands of dollars back in your account.
+Over a year, these can amount to thousands of dollars back.

-Loyalty programs at the bigger operators give you points for every dollar wagered, which you can redeem for cashback, free bets, or other benefits.
+The bigger operators give you points for every dollar wagered, redeemable for cashback, free bets, or other benefits.
 The TwinSpires Rewards program is one of the better ones at the licensed ADW level.
 Bovada and BetOnline both have loyalty programs that scale up with play.
+Note that licensed ADW operators typically do not offer rebates at the same level as offshore racebooks, which is the main trade-off.

 The Future of Horse Racing in California